NecipAkgz/fhevm-example-factory/docs/fhe-user-decrypt-multiple-values.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * Demonstrates user decryption of multiple encrypted values */ contract UserDecryptMultipleValues is ZamaEthereumConfig {
+ * @notice Demonstrates user decryption of multiple encrypted values *
+ * @dev Shows how to create encrypted values from plaintext and grant permissions
+ *      for multiple values of different types (ebool, euint32, euint64).
+ */
+contract UserDecryptMultipleValues is ZamaEthereumConfig {
     // 🔐 Multiple encrypted values of different types